 Endocrine or hormonal causes have also been implicated as causes of recurrent miscarriages, such as Hypothyroidism and Diabetes Mellitus.

-Antiphospholipid antibody syndrome is a condition that can lead to miscarriages and increased risk of blood clots.
+Thrombophilias are conditions that increase your risk of developing blood clots.
+This can include Antiphospholipid antibody syndrome or APS, which can in turn lead to miscarriages and increased risk of blood clots.
 The diagnosis is made when patients have elevated levels of anticardiolipin antibodies and/or test positive for Lupus Anticoagulant.
 For a proper diagnosis the test should be positive twice, 12 weeks apart.
 Patients who have this disease should receive a blood thinner and baby aspirin during pregnancy.

 If after extensive evaluation the cause of the recurrent miscarriages is not elucidated, then the term “Unexplained” is used. unfortunately, 50% of patients will end up in this category of patients.
 These patients can continue trying on their own, consider IVF with preimplantation genetic screening or surrogacy as the ultimate treatment.